-Dell XL is a self-sustained consortium of computing centers that employ large-scale Dell systems.
-With the participation of Dell and Dell partners, the consortium members meet twice a year to exchange technology information and cooperate on projects to enhance the scalability of cluster computing.
-While the membership is for centers with large systems, we feel that all cluster centers can benefit from the proceedings of the Dell XL meetings and the collaborations within the working groups.
+Dell XL is a self-sustained consortium of computing centers that deploy large-scale Dell systems.
+With the participation of Dell and Dell partners, the consortium members meet twice per year to exchange technology information and cooperate on projects to enhance the scalability of cluster computing.
+While the membership is for centers with large scale Dell systems, centers of all sizes can benefit from the proceedings of the Dell XL meetings and the collaborations within the working groups.

-TACC is a member of CASC, an organization of 53 member institutions representing many of the nation's most forward-thinking universities and computing centers.
-CASC is dedicated to advocating the use of the most advanced computing technologies to accelerate scientific discovery for national competitiveness, global security, and economic success, as well as develop a diverse and well prepared 21st century workforce.
+TACC is a member of CASC, an organization of more than 100 member institutions representing many of the nation's most forward-thinking universities, medical institutions, and computing centers.
+CASC is dedicated to advocating the use of the most advanced computing technologies to accelerate scientific discovery for national competitiveness, global security, and economic success, as well as develop a diverse and well-prepared 21st century workforce.

 The Intel Xeon Phi User's Group (IXPUG) is a place for users and potential users of the Intel Xeon Phi Co-Processor to gather to exchange best practices, share success stories and challenges, and ask questions of colleagues working on similar codes.
 The group is a focal point for new users to see their colleagues success, and promote additional adoption of Phi in the open science community.

 More about IXPUG